 Why is the Inti Raymi festival celebrated?

-Inti Raymi is a religious ceremony of the Inca Empire in honor of the god Inti, one of the most venerated deities in Inca religion.
+Inti Raymi is a religious ceremony of the Inca Empire in honor of the god Inti, one of the most venerated deities in the Inca religion.
 It was the celebration of the Winter Solstice - the shortest day of the year between sunrise and sunset.

 What happens during Inti Raymi?